Prairie Spine - Neck Pain Chiropractic Care in Eden Prairie, MN

 Problems with the neck can lead to symptoms of pain and reduced range of motion (normal rotation should allow the chin to be nearly parallel with your shoulder).
 Neck problems can also lead to pain in the shoulder, arm, wrist, hands, or fingers.
 And even seemingly unrelated conditions can be due to neck problems: headaches, sinus congestion and pain, ringing in the ears(tinnitus), and vision disturbances have all been associated with neck dysfunction.
 Just like a cavity in the tooth has been decaying long before it affects the nerve and causes pain, the misaligned vertebrae can irritate and affect your function before any pain starts.

-Many people seek the standard medical treatments for neck pain such as muscle relaxants, pain killers or tranquilizers.
-These medications only "cover up" the pain; they do nothing for the underlying cause which is why when you stop taking the pills the pain returns or increases.
-More drastic medical interventions include cortisone injections or surgery.
-Long term use of medications can lead to unwanted side affects and damage internal organs such as your liver and kidneys.
+Many people seek treatments for neck pain such as muscle relaxants, pain killers or tranquilizers.
+These medical treatments should not be the first option because they only "cover up" the pain; they do nothing for the underlying cause which is why when you stop taking the pills the pain returns or increases.
+More drastic medical interventions include steroid injections or even surgeries that have lists of risks.
+Long term use of medications can lead to unwanted side effects and damage internal organs such as your liver and kidneys.
 There are over 400,000 deaths each year from improperly prescribed medications.
-The chiropractic approach to treating neck pain doesn't just treat the symptoms.
-The goal is to find what the underlying cause is and repair it.
+Here at Prairie Spine we approach neck pain with care that doesn't just treat the symptoms.
+The goal is to locate the underlying cause and repair it.
 Your doctor of chiropractic will perform a complete history and thorough examination with special attention to the spine and its affect on the nervous system.
 Doctors of chiropractic are experts in the care of the bones, nerves, muscles and connective tissues that make up about 60% of your body.
 The conservative chiropractic approach is to find the source of the neck pain which most often is dysfunction (subluxation) in the vertebrae and repair it allowing the body to heal naturally.
 Once the dysfunction is repaired the spine moves normally and most importantly the spinal nerves are no longer irritated or pinched allowing proper nerve flow to the different body areas.
 Many research studies have proven chiropractic medicine to be more effective and safer the other forms of traditional care.
 One study, published in the Journal of Manipulative and Physiological Therapeutics found that patients who received chiropractic care reported significant improvement in their neck function and a reduction in their neck pain whereas those taking pain-killers did not.